sopra-fs22-group-36/screw-your-neighbor-react/README.md

 - Change frontend to socket.io solution

 ## Contributors
-Screw your neighbor application was developed in context of the SoPra (Software Praktikum / Software Engineerin Lab) module at the Institut für Informatik at the University of Zurich by Lucius Bachmann, Beat Furrer, Carmen Kirchdorfer, Moris Camporesi and Salome Wildermuth.
+The "Screw your neighbor" application was developed in context of the SoPra (Software Praktikum / Software Engineerin Lab) module at the Institut für Informatik at the University of Zurich by Lucius Bachmann, Beat Furrer, Carmen Kirchdorfer, Moris Camporesi and Salome Wildermuth.

-Any new contributor hearts, welcome to our Screw-your-neighbor-family.
-Please don't hesitate to open a PR or an issue if there's something that needs improvement or if you want to help implementing one of our roadmap features!
+Any new contributors are welcome to contribute to our Screw-your-neighbor-family.
+Please don't hesitate to open a PR or an issue if there's something that needs improvement or if you want to help with implementing one of our roadmap features!

 ## License